Travel report: Bike and boat - On the road in Greece's mystical island world

 Tuesday:

-Today it had become warmer once again and so the bike ride through the lowlands towards Mycenae was not too much of a highlight for me.
-Without wind, the heat became exhausting and shortly before Mycenae there was another climb.
-To visit the ruins of the ancient city, however, is almost a must.
-In the afternoon, the crossing to the island of Spetses took place, where we stayed overnight.
+Today it was warmer again and so the bike ride through the flatlands towards Mycenae wasn't too much of a highlight for me.
+Without the wind, the heat became exhausting and just before Mycenae there was another climb.

 Wednesday: